jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

   __VMware Workstation__

-   VMwaer also released a desktop product that is similar to VirtualBox on Windows and Linux called VMwear Workstation.
-This software predated Virtual Box by nearly 5 yearswith a seperate desktop product availalbe for the MAC called VMwear Fusion.
+   VMware also released a desktop product that is similar to VirtualBox on Windows and Linux called VMware Workstation.
+This software predated Virtual Box by nearly 5 yearswith a seperate desktop product availalbe for the Mac called VMware Fusion.

 __Parallels Desktop for Mac__

-  Until 2013 Parallels Desktop was a direct competitor to VMwear Workstation of the desktop of Windows and Linux.
+  Until 2013 Parallels Desktop was a direct competitor to VMware Workstation of the desktop of Windows and Linux.
 As of 2013 those products were discontinued in favor of Parallels focusing their desktop product on the Mac.

  __TYPE I__